 Second, the recent $89 million deal, ostensibly a way to end the kneel-down and raised-fist protests, thus far has been ignored.
 The Players Coalition has no binding power over the on-the-field conduct of individual players.
 Accordingly, certain players continued their confrontational tactics this past Sunday during the playing of the national anthem.
 Los Angeles Chargers left tackle Russell Okung raised his fist; Oakland Raiders running back Marshawn Lynch remained seated; Los Angeles Rams outside linebacker Robert Quinn raised his fist; and various other players linked arms in solidarity.
 Moreover, one or more players with the Miami Dolphins, the New Orleans Saints and San Francisco 49ers took a knee after a few of them had publicly raised disagreement with the deal.
 In other words, in classic shakedown form, capitulation has not bought good will from the accusers, but merely has whetted the accusers’ appetite to extract more concessions.
 The NFL is about to spend close to $90 million over the next seven years in return for an empty promise by players to be nicer during the playing of the “Star-Spangled Banner.”
 DeMaurice Smith, executive director of the NFL Players Association, for months has been determined to ignore any request by the commissioner’s office or the owners to stop the public protests.
 In a statement this past September, he declared: “We will never back down.
 We no longer can afford to stick to sports.”
 He’s not about to change his mind on account of an unenforceable agreement.

 The NFL-player agreement last week was nothing short of an act of surrender to a repellent collection of racial politicians.
 It not only represents a defeat for the league, it is also a guarantee that its accusers will have a deep well from which to draw for future crusades, in or out of organized sports.
 These racial extortionists not only were not punished, they have been amply rewarded.
 On Tuesday night, for example, Sports Illustrated presented Colin Kaepernick with its Muhammad Ali Legacy Award during the magazine’s Sportsperson of the Year ceremony at the Barclays Center in Brooklyn.
-Time magazine, for its part, has named Kaepernick fifth runner-up (i.e., number six on the short list) for its 2017 “Person of the Year.”
+Time magazine has named Kaepernick fifth runner-up (i.e., number six on the short list) for its 2017 “Person of the Year.”
 NFL Commissioner Roger Goodell is not about to protest this state of affairs.
 On Wednesday, he received a five-year extension on his contract which, factoring in various incentive clauses, is worth as much as $40 million a year.
 The owners figured their own bottom lines are safe for the time being, so why not reward him?
 In their world, money ultimately counts more than principle.
 As for the NFL Players Association, here’s a thought: Stick to football.